-Stewart Lyon Financial Services takes the privacy of personal data seriously and the legal and compliant treatment of this data is at the core of our operations.
+Stewart Lyon Limited takes the privacy of personal data seriously and the legal and compliant treatment of this data is at the core of our operations.

 This privacy notice explains how we use any personal information we collect about you.

 We collect information about you when you engage us for financial planning / financial advice / mortgage advice / investment management services.
 This information will relate to your personal and financial circumstances.
 It may also include special categories of personal data such as data about your health, if this is necessary for the provision of our services.

 We may also collect information when you voluntarily complete client surveys or provide feedback to us.

 Information relating to usage of our website is collected using cookies.
 These are text files placed on your computer to collect standard internet log information and visitor behaviour information.
 We’ll use your information collected from the website to personalise your repeat visits to the site

 Information about connected individuals

 We may need to gather personal information about your close family members and dependants in order to provide our service to you effectively.
 In such cases it will be your responsibility to ensure that you have the consent of the people concerned to pass their information on to us.
 We’ll provide a copy of this privacy notice for them or, where appropriate, ask you to pass the privacy information to them.